dlizcano/dlizcano.github.io/_posts/2025-09-09-Animating-Deforestation.md

 ```

 Katios_annual_stack is a raster brick from the old raster package.
-So in the next part we convert that object to a rast object using the [terra package](https://rspatial.github.io/terra/) and use that rast stack as input for the animation.
+So in the next part we convert that object to a SpatRaster object using the [terra package](https://rspatial.github.io/terra/) and use that SpatRaster "stack" as input for the animation.

-### Make the Animation
+## Make the Animation

 ```r
 library(tmap)